Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

-We emphasise that the structure lattice is a \emph{local} invariant of an arbitrary \tdlc group $G$, since it is determined by any open compact subgroup, which admits a natural action of the whole of $G$, or indeed any by conjugation.
-A central idea in this work is that, although it is very difficult to determine explicitly what the structure lattice of a particular \tdlc group $G$, the action of $G$ on $\lnorm(G)$ may nevertheless be studied and provides an important tool in elucidating the overall structure of $G$.
-Moreover, under the right conditions we obtain two natural $G$-invariant subsets of $\lnorm(G)$ that are Boolean algebras when equipped with the induced order; whenever non-trivial, those constitute valuable additional tools.
-The first is the \defbold{local decomposition lattice} $\ldlat(G)$, which consists of all direct factors of open compact subgroups of $G$ up to equivalence.
-The second is the \defbold{centraliser lattice} $\lcent(G)$: an element of $\lcent(G)$ is given by the equivalence class of $\CC_U(K)$ for some open compact subgroup $U$ of $G$ and closed normal subgroup $K$ of $U$.
+Its structure lattice is a \emph{local} invariant of a \tdlc group $G$, since it is determined by any open compact subgroup, which admits a natural action of the topological automorphism group of $G$. {In case $G$ is a $p$-adic Lie group , the structure lattice $\lnorm(G)$ is canonically isomorphic to the lattice of ideals in the $\QQ_p$-Lie algebra of $G$ (see Proposition~\ref{prop:p-adicLie} below).
+Hence the structure lattice may be viewed as a group theoretic analogue for \emph{arbitrary} \tdlc groups of the lattice of ideals in the $p$-adic case.
+Although it is difficult to determine the structure lattice of a particular \tdlc group $G$ explicitly, the action of $G$ on $\lnorm(G)$ provides an important tool for elucidating the overall structure of $G$.
+Moreover, under the right conditions we obtain two natural $G$-invariant subsets of $\lnorm(G)$ that are Boolean algebras when equipped with the induced order and, when non-trivial, constitute valuable additional tools.
+The first is the \defbold{local decomposition lattice} $\ldlat(G)$ , which consists of all direct factors of open compact subgroups of $G$ up to equivalence.
+The second is the \defbold{centraliser lattice} $\lcent(G)$ : an element of $\lcent(G)$ is given by the equivalence class of the centraliser $\CC_U(K)$ for some open compact subgroup $U$ of $G$ and closed normal subgroup $K$ of $U$.
+In general, the structure lattice depends on the topology of the open compact subgroups of $G$, but the centraliser and decomposition lattices depend only on the Hecke pair structure $(G,U)$, where $U$ is any open compact subgroup of $G$.

 Following Burger--Mozes \cite{BurgerMozes}, we define the \defbold{quasi-centre} $\QZ(G)$ of a locally compact group $G$ to be the collection of all elements whose centraliser is open (see Lemma~\ref{lem:QZ} below for its basic properties).